burakayy7/blog--old/_posts/2024-02-01-Autocorrelation, Moving Average, & More.md

 ### Visualizing Autocorrelation

 Now, in CS, there are a ton of different types of graphes.
+And I won't get into them now since they are out of scope for this tutorial.
+So instead I will cheat and use libraries that do the math and code for us.

+Now, time to actually code!